QED Therapeutics

-what is qed researching?
+what is Qed researching?

 Genetic variants that cause FGFR3 overactivity can lead to skeletal conditions such as achondroplasia.
-We are studying whether an investigational agent (infigratinib) has the potential to improve the irregular bone growth in achondroplasia by decreasing the overactivity of the FGFR3, thereby targeting the condition at its source.2
+We are studying whether an investigational agent (infigratinib) has the potential to improve the irregular bone growth in achondroplasia by decreasing the overactivity of the FGFR3, thereby targeting the condition at its source.1

 It is the only oral agent under investigation for achondroplasia and is currently being studied in the PROPEL clinical program (see below for study details).